vedaldi/practical-cnn/doc/instructions.md

 ## Part 3: learning a tiny CNN

 In this part we will learn a very simple CNN.
-The CNN is composed of exactly two layers: a convolutional layear and a max-pooling layer:
+The CNN is composed of exactly two layers: a convolutional layer and a max-pooling layer:
 $$
 \bx_2 = W * \bx_1 + b, \qquad \bx_3 = \operatorname{maxpool}_\rho \bx_2.
 $$